j03m/j03mblog/js-exception-handling.md

 * Anti-patterns in our approach to error handling
 * Anti-patterns around handling of exceptions in general.

-Before we discuss anti-patterns let's discuss how we should approach error handling aka
+Before we discuss anti-patterns let's discuss how we should approach error handling aka:

 ### It is (mostly) better for your program to crash